ekatsadze/FLASH/Running FLASH/README.md

 ```bash
 FLASH4.8/source/Simulation/SimulationMain/"Your_directory_name"
 ```
-After you setup your problem these files (besides Config, which will only be in source/Simulation/SimulationMain/"Your_directory_name") will also copied in object directory:
+After you setup your problem, these files will also copied in object directory (besides Config, which will only be in source/Simulation/SimulationMain/"Your_directory_name"):
 ```bash
 FLASH4.8/object
 ```